MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 *[This event was previously named OneNote.Canvas.PageOpened.]*

-The signal used to record when a Page is opened.
-The telemetry is used to monitor, detect, and fix any issues caused when a Page is opened in OneNote
+This event is triggered when a Page is opened.
+The telemetry is used to monitor, detect, and fix any issues caused when a Page is opened in OneNote.

 The following fields are collected:

+- **EVENT_UUID** - Unique Id for an event

 - **JOT_ID** - object of the page opened